 Additional Common Stock.
 Under the provisions of the 1940 Act, we are not generally able to issue and sell our common stock at a price below net asset value per share.
 We may, however, sell our common stock, warrants, options or rights to acquire our common stock, at a price below the current net asset value of the common stock if our board of directors determines that such sale is in the best interests of our stockholders, and our stockholders approve such sale.
 At our Annual Stockholders Meeting on June 15, 2017, our stockholders voted to allow us to issue common stock at a price below net asset value per share for a period of one year ending on the earlier of June 15, 2018 or the date of our 2018 Annual Meeting of Stockholders.
 We expect to present to our stockholders a similar proposal at our 2018 Annual Meeting of Stockholders.
 The maximum number of shares issuable below net asset value pursuant to the authority granted by our stockholders that could result in such dilution is limited to 25.0% of FIC's then outstanding common stock immediately prior to each such sale.
-We do not intend to sell or otherwise issue shares of our common stock below net asset value unless our board of directors, closely approximates the market value of such securities (less any distributing commission or below the regulations and staff interpretations thereunder.
+We do not intend to sell or otherwise issue shares of our common stock below net asset value unless our board of directors determines that it would be in our stockholders' best interests to do so.
+The level of net asset value dilution that could result from such an offering is not limited.
+In any such case, however, the price at which our common stock is to be issued and sold may not be less than a price which, in the determination of our board of directors, closely approximates the market value of such securities (less any distributing commission or discount).
+We may also make rights offerings to our stockholders at prices per share less than the net asset value per share, subject to applicable requirements of the 1940 Act and the regulations and staff interpretations thereunder.
 If we raise additional funds by issuing more common stock or senior securities convertible into, or exchangeable for, our common stock, the percentage ownership of our stockholders at that time would decrease, and they may experience dilution.
 Moreover, we can offer no assurance that we will be able to issue and sell additional equity securities in the future, on favorable terms or at all.